Embracing a Multigenerational Workforce: A School Nursing Perspective

 Key Words: school nurse, school nursing, nursing workforce, multi-generational nursing, school nursing practice, inter-generational workforce, age diversity

 An essential but often underestimated area of nursing is the phenomenon of a multigenerational nursing workforce.
 Nurses from distinct generations have varied experiences, work habits, attitudes, and beliefs toward care.
 A generational cohort includes people who share birth years, past experiences, and everyday occurrences (Hisel, 2020).
-While not perfect, generational profiles help us appreciate how a generation’s life experiences influence the consideration and passion of people at a foundational phase in their lives and eventually touch fundamental individual ideals.
+While not perfect, generational profiles help us appreciate how a generation’s life experiences influence the consideration and passion of people at a foundational phase in their lives and impact fundamental individual ideals.
 These attributes should be embraced to support a more vital labor force that builds on the unique characteristics of each cohort.

 The current nursing workforce primarily includes those from four generations: the Baby Boomers (1946-1964), Generation X (1965 and 1980), Generation Y (1981-1996), and Generation Z (1997-2012) (Dimock, 2019).
 The potential wealth of information gained from these four generations working together is tremendous, and nursing leaders and critical stakeholders should embrace and analyze it.

-Generational attributes affect several areas of the work environment: job satisfaction, for example, intent to leave and work engagement; occupational-related well-being, including stress, resilience, and engagement; and practice and leadership aspects, involving autonomy, relationships, patient outcomes, and work ethic (Sanner‐Stiehr et al., 2021; Stevanin et al., 2018).
+Generational attributes affect several areas of the work environment: job satisfaction, intent to leave, and work engagement; occupational-related well-being, including stress, resilience, and engagement; and practice and leadership aspects, involving autonomy, relationships, patient outcomes, and work ethic (Sanner‐Stiehr et al., 2021; Stevanin et al., 2018).
 Intergenerational workplaces and work teams may have misunderstandings, conflicts, and tensions among employees (Lowe et al., 2020).
 Each generation has different perspectives, values, and expectations.
 Developing skills to consider generational dissimilarities through a tolerant lens will allow nursing leaders to expand their management style, improve excellence and output, lessen inconsistency, and boost all contributions in the work setting.

 This article offers a perspective on embracing a multigenerational workforce utilizing school nursing as an exemplar.
 We include a brief historical perspective of school nursing practice, an overview of the generational cohorts, and present strategies for school nurses to build cohesive health teams.
 This article encourages nurses to review perceptions about generational differences and view distinctions as strengths.
 The information shared is intended to promote dialogue and thoughtful translation to other nursing specialties.